coherentsolutionsinc/anywhere-configuration/README.md

 ### Where it can be used?

-Imagine a simplest ASP.NET Core application where entry point is configured as following:
+Imagine a simplest ASP.NET Core application with entry point configured as following:

 ``` csharp
 WebHost.CreateDefaultBuilder(args)